Standard Business Card Size, Designs, and Dimensions

 Imagine yourself at an event.
 Look around.
 Do you see people exchanging business cards?
 What else do you see?
 These business cards exchanged are all (weirdly) of the same size; there ought to be a reason?
 Let’s get started!

-If we talk of a standard size of a regular business card in the US, it is 3.5 x 2 inches which makes it similar to most of the credit cards we carry.
-In the system of metrics, this translates to 88.9 x 50.8 millimeters.
-While the standard size of a business card in the UK and most of Europe is 3.3 x 2.1 inches or roughly 85 x 55 millimeters.
+If we talk of a standard business card size in the US, it is 3.5 x 2 inches which makes it similar to most of the credit cards we carry.
+In the system of metrics, this translates to 88.9 x 50.8 millimetres.
+While the standard size of a business card in the UK and most of Europe is 3.3 x 2.1 inches or roughly 85 x 55 millimetres.

 As you design your card you might want to factor in an extra of 1/8 inch as the “bleed area” around your design to account for any cutting mistakes that may occur.

 But not just because everyone else is doing it around you, you have to.
-There could be benefits while choosing a different size or shape for your business card.
+There could be benefits while choosing a different business card size or shape.
 That means, in a sea of rectangles, your business card will stand out.
 This makes it more likely to create a lasting impression on those carrying your card.

 Haven said that there could be a few negatives of thinking outside the box.

-Here are a few points that we accumulated for you to know about business card sizes and dimensions.
+Here are a few points that we accumulated for you to know about business card size and dimensions.

 1. The standard business card dimensions